-What is a medical committee?
+What is a medical board?

-If you complained of a number of illnesses or a number of medical impairments, you may be examined by several specialists and if, following the examination, it is determined that an additional examination is required by another specialist, you will be summoned to appear before one or more additional committees.
+If you complained of a number of illnesses or a number of medical impairments, you may be examined by several specialists and if, following the examination, it is determined that an additional examination is required by another specialist, you will be summoned to appear before one or more additional boards.

 The opinions of the specialists who examine you are submitted to the “certified physician” who determines the percentage of your medical disability from all the illnesses combined.

-How does the medical committee work?
+How is the medical board run?

-Before you enter the room, the specialist will read the medical documents in your file.
-The secretary will ask you to enter the committee room, where you will be asked to present a photo ID (without a photo ID, the committee will not examine you).
+The secretary will invite you to enter the board room, where you will be asked to present a photo ID (without a photo ID, the board will not examine you).
 The doctor will be introduced to you by name and specialty, and the secretary will also be introduced.
 The doctor and the secretary will be wearing identification tags.

 Defining medical problems

 Before the examination, you will be asked to itemize the illnesses from which you suffer.
 Here you must specify all your complaints.
 If you have trouble functioning at work or you need the help of another person to perform routine tasks - washing, dressing, mobility within your home, eating, personal hygiene - tell the doctor about them.
 Try not to go into too much detail.
 If something is unclear to the doctor, he will ask you.
-It is best for you to note your current complaints and not illnesses from the past.
-Before you meet with the committee, you can prepare a document that specifies your medical and functional complaints which you can submit to the medical committee or the secretary.
-The doctor will read what you have written and the document will be attached to the committee’s report.

 If you have other medical documents that are not in your file, submit them to the doctor.

-Consent to be examined by the committee
+Consent to be examined by the board

-Your complaints will be recorded in the committee’s report and you will be asked to sign to certify that these are your complaints, and to sign a consent to be examined by the doctor.
+Your complaints will be recorded in the board’s report and you will be asked to sign to certify that these are your complaints, and to sign a consent to be examined by the doctor.

 Physical examination